 Dr. Saju Joy is the Chief Executive Officer of MUSC Health Charleston Division and a maternal-fetal medicine specialist holding the academic role of clinical professor at the Medical University of South Carolina.
 Dr Joy completed medical school at the University of North Carolina at Chapel Hill, residency at the University of Florida Health Sciences Center Jacksonville and fellowship training at the Ohio State University.
 He has held faculty appointments at Wake Forest University and Virginia Tech Carilion School of Medicine.
 Dr. Joy's clinical and research interests include in-utero fetal therapy and the impact of obesity on pregnancy.

-Currently, Dr. Kapasi serves on the editorial board of the Journal of Humanities in Rehabilitation.
-Dr. Kapasi has taught human anatomy, advanced human anatomy, and business management for the physical therapist in the physical therapy program.
+Dr. Kapasi serves on the editorial board of the Journal of Humanities in Rehabilitation.
+Dr. Kapasi has taught human anatomy, advanced human anatomy, and business management in the physical therapy program.
 In 2014, Emory University School of Medicine conferred the Dean’s Teaching Award to Dr. Kapasi.
 In 2017, Emory University conferred the Emory Williams Distinguished Teaching Award and the Atlanta Business Chronicle awarded the Health Care Heroes Allied Health Professional Award.
-An active member of the American Physical Therapy Association (APTA), Dr. Kapasi has served as the secretary of American Council of Academic Physical Therapy and chaired the Education Leadership Partnership of the American Physical Therapy Association.
+An active American Physical Therapy Association (APTA) member, Dr. Kapasi has served on the Board of Directors of the American Council of Academic Physical Therapy and chaired the American Physical Therapy Association's Education Leadership Partnership.
+Currently, Dr. Kapasi serves on the Board of Directors of the American Physical Therapy Association as Treasurer.
+Dr. Kapasi is a Catherine Worthingham fellow of the American Physical Therapy Association.

 “Technology should not only support the business of health care – it should elevate the care experience for both patients and providers."